 Not only does excess tannin give your tea a bitter or sour flavor, but it can also potentially cause you some troubling gastrointestinal distress.

-Also, depending on the material in the teabag, boiling it could leach some unwanted nasties in your drink.
+Also, depending on the material in the teabag, boiling it could leach some unwanted nasties into your drink.

 Always add the tea bag after you boil your water and take it off the heat.
 Never boil the bag itself unless you’re trying to wind up in the bathroom.
 Trust me on this one.
 I’ve learned from my mistakes.